Personnel

 Carmen Bautista

-Carmen is a third year Speech Language Pathology Major with a minor in Education Psychology.
-This is her first semester in the MADR Lab and she is excited to join because of its emphasize on multilingualism.
+Carmen is an undergraduate research assistant majoring in Speech Language Pathology with a certificate in Spanish.
+She is excited to join the MADR Lab because of its emphasize on multilingualism.
 She is a fluent Spanish speaker and hopes to improve her Spanish in a clinical setting.
-She is also a member of LSI SLO and UT SEAL.
+She is also a member of LSI SLO.
 She is interested in how bilingualism plays a role in disorders.

 Jada Li